JakeGinnivan/jakeginnivan.github.io/source/_posts/2012-03-08-getting-started-with-api-approver.md

 ---
-I have just installed Windows 8 consumer preview on my dev machine, then all my API Approval tests started failing with this exception =(
+I have just installed Windows 8 consumer preview on my dev machine, then all my API Approval tests started failing with this exception because I don't have TortoiseMerge installed =(

     System.ComponentModel.Win32Exception: System.ComponentModel.Win32Exception : The system cannot find the file specified at System.Diagnostics.Process.StartWithShellExecuteEx(ProcessStartInfo startInfo)